pydata/patsy/doc/formulas.rst

 That way you can use ``I(x1 + x2)`` inside a formula to represent the sum of ``x1`` and ``x2``.

-.. note:: We've played a bit fast-and-loose with the distinction
+.. note:: The above plays a bit fast-and-loose with the distinction
     between factors and terms.
-Technically, given something like ``a:b``, what's happening is first that we create a factor ``a`` and then we package it up into a single-factor term.
+If you want to get more technical, then given something like ``a:b``, what's happening is first that we create a factor ``a`` and then we package it up into a single-factor term.
 And then we create a factor ``b``, and we package it up into a single-factor term.
 And then we evaluate the ``:``, and compute the interaction between these two terms.
+When we encounter embedded Python code, it's always converted straight to a single-factor term before doing anything else.

 Intercept handling
 ^^^^^^^^^^^^^^^^^^